 Corporate Social Responsibility (CSR)

-To ensure sustainable growth your Bank has developed a sound risk management framework so that therisks assumed by the Bank are properly assessed and monitored.
-Your Bank'sBoard has put in place a robust Enterprise-wide Risk Management architecture so that therisks remain within the risk appetite defined by the Board.
+Risk is an integral part of the banking business and the Bank aims toachieve an appropriate trade-off between risk and returns.
+To ensure sustainable andconsistent growth the Bank has developed a sound risk management framework so that therisks assumed by the Bank are properly assessed and monitored.
+The Bank undertakesbusiness activities within the defined risk appetite limits and policies approved by theBoard of Directors of the Bank.
 Specific committees of the Board have been constituted tofacilitate focused oversight on various risks.
-The Board has also constituted a Risk Management Committee of Board which oversees the interlinkages between different type of risks.
-Policies approved from time to time by the Boardof Directors or committees of the Board form the governing framework for each type ofrisk.
-The business activities are undertaken within these policy frameworks.
-A briefoutline of the mechanism for identifying evaluating and managing various risks withinBank is as follows:-
+The Board has also constituted a RiskManagement Committee of the Board which oversees the interlinkages among different type ofrisks.
+It is supported by onboarding specialists in the area.
+Policies approved from timeto time by the Board of Directors or committees of the Board form the governing frameworkfor each type of risk.

 Asset Liability Management